mecid/mecid.github.io/_posts/2021-01-27-lazy-navigation-in-swiftui.md

 category: Mastering SwiftUI views
 ---

 Most of our apps are more than just a single screen app.
-We use the navigation to connect different screens inside our apps.
-SwiftUI provides us *NavigationLink* struct that we can use to link between views.
+We use the navigation to connect different screens inside the app.
+SwiftUI provides us *NavigationLink* struct that we can use to link views.
 This week we will learn how to use *NavigationLink* more efficiently than before by making it lazy.

 Usually, we have to set up navigation links by providing both source and destination views.
 In some cases, it might be a bottleneck for your view.
 I have a calendar screen in my app that displays the summary for every day during the last two years.
 Every date in the calendar is clickable and linked to the details screen using *NavigationLink*.

 OK, my calendar screen shows the information for every date during the last two years.
 It means I have to construct 730 *NavigationLinks* plus destination views for every date.
 This makes 1460 views.
 Assume that the state in this view changes and SwiftUI has to recalculate all these views.
+It is a lot of work to do.

 ![calendar](/public/lazy.PNG)